 I am SO excited to share this recipe with you all!
-This is hands down my favorite Mexican dish of all time.
+This is one of my favorite Mexican dishes of all time.
 The Torta Ahogada is a salsa drowned sandwich that originated in the Mexican city of Guadalajara, where my family is from.

 Tortas Ahogadas are Mexican sandwiches that are different from other tortas because they require the use of birotes salados instead of the classic bolillo.
 Birotes are a very unique kind of sourdough loaf that has a super crunchy & hard crust, which makes it perfect for “drowning” in salsa so they don’t get soggy as easily.

-Carnitas- you can make this days ahead of time if you use my recipe here.
+Carnitas- you can make this days ahead of time if you use my recipe for traditional carnitas.
 They can be frozen for later use and taste exactly the same when reheated.

 Frijoles refritos- aka refried beans.
 My dad told me that some places in Guadalajara don’t add beans, but it’s really just a matter of preference.
 My husband and I enjoy refried beans and I think it is necessary to make a truly authentic and delicious torta ahogada.
 These can also be made ahead of time and refried before use.

 Pickled red onions- with all the salty & savory flavors going on, you’re really going to want some acidity to brighten up and complete the dish.
-My recipe for pickled red onions are also slightly sweet, so I highly recommend adding them to balance out everything nicely.
+Here is my recipe for pickled red onions.
+I highly recommend adding them to balance out everything nicely.

 Tomato salsa– tortas ahogadas traditionally uses two salsas.
 The main one is a simple tomato salsa that is mild and simply seasoned.
 This is the salsa we will be using to “drown” the torta.